FormidableLabs/victory/docs/src/content/guides/zoom-large-data.md

 ## Extending this Demo

-This guide serves a start, but you might have some questions:
+This guide serves as a start, but you might have some questions:

 * _How big should `maxPoints` be?_ For most situations between 50 and 150 is ideal.
 * _What if I want to render millions of data points?_ This concept can be extended to millions of points, but you'll need the help of a library to handle the sampling.
 Try [Crossfilter][].